gsam1/dsml-projects/README.md

 # dsml-projects
 Repository for Data Science / Machine Learning (DSML) projects I did for fun, exploring different ideas and challenges.

-Some of the previous more "random" things I did are located [here](https://github.com/gsam1/my-ipython-notebooks).

 ## Motivation
-I wanted to do have a more structured repo for the projects I want to do, besides just randomly throwing them into jupyter notebooks into a repo.
+I wanted to do have a more structured repo for my DSML projects and playgrounds, besides just randomly throwing the jupyter notebooks into a repo.
-By structered I mean that I have a list of projects that I want to do and all of them will explore different aspects of handling data.
+By "structered" I mean that I have a list of projects that I want to do and all of them will explore different aspects of handling data.

 The topics for each project will be different and the work will be stored in a jupyter notebook and the equivalent in R.